-H5P: Read the following passage and use a note-taking method to identify the main points.
-Then, compose a summary sentence summarizing the paragraph's main points.
-This exercise will automatically check to make sure you've included key words.
+- 1. Read the following passage and use a note-taking method to identify the main points. - 2.
+Compose a sentence summarizing the paragraph's main points.

 Several factors about the environment influence our behaviour.
 First, temperature can influence us greatly.
 We seem to feel best when the temperature is in the high teens to low 20s.
 If it is too hot or cold, we have trouble concentrating.
 Lighting also influences how we function.
 A dark lecture hall may interfere with the lecture, or a bright nightclub might spoil romantic conversation.
 Finally, our behaviour is affected by colour.
 Some colours make us feel a peaceful while others are exciting.
 If you wanted a quiet room in which to study, for example, you would not paint it bright orange or red.